kwpeters/publishtogit/README.md

   tools that will only be used once.
 This is wasteful.
 It would be far better to download the library in a "ready to use" state.

-publish-to-git solves many of these problems by publishing a Node.js package to the **Git repository** itself instead of the public NPM registry.
+publishtogit solves many of these problems by publishing a Node.js package to the **Git repository** itself instead of the public NPM registry.
 Because the published files are committed on a separate branch, published releases can be kept in the same repository as the original sources.
 Doing this has the